Nethika/RepData_PeerAssessment1/PA1_template.md

 Mean total number of steps taken per day is 10766.19.
 Median total number of steps taken per day is 10766.19.

-Mean doesn't chenge, beacuse I used mean values for the NA's.
-Median in increased from 10765 to 10766.19.
-Median became more closer to the mean.
+Mean doesn't change, because I used mean values for the NA's.
+Median is increased from 10765 to 10766.19.
+Median has become closer to the mean.
 Mean is equal to median, that means the distribution is symmetric.

 ## Are there differences in activity patterns between weekdays and weekends?